-Dr. Richard Kimble is accused to be the murderer of his wife.
-The night before his execution, he escapes.
+Dr. Richard Kimble is accused as the murderer of his wife, tried and convicted.
+On his way to be executed, he escapes.
 The only chance to prove his innocence is to find the man who killed his wife.
-Kimble, persecuted by the Lt.
+Kimble, pursued by Lt.
 Gerard, risks his life several times when he shows his identity to help other people out of trouble.
 Written by

 Florian Baumann <email@example.com>